Surrey's climate change adaptation and resilience strategy

 • Investigate and assess a variety of innovative financing mechanisms to support implementation of climate resilience measures.
 (For example, payment for Ecosystem Services to support catchments into Greater London Authority region/or upstream to Surrey's water resources areas.
 Municipal risk pools and other innovative insurance mechanisms.)
 [Surrey County Council]

-6. Roles, Responsibilities and Partnership
+6. Roles, responsibilities and partnership

 Climate Change will continue to impact on all organisations and tiers of government.
 Due to the nature of cross-cutting impacts, and our ability to respond to them across complex systems, it is necessary for all of us to work together on these challenges and develop adaptation strategies and action plans that we can achieve collectively.
 In much the same way organisations work together in responding to hazards like floods, fires, Councils and our partners need to collaborate on longer term adaptation and resilience planning as well.